What is Economic Collapse?

 A stock market crash occurs when there is a loss of investor confidence in the market, and there is a dramatic decline in stock prices across different stocks trading in the stock market.
 When a stock market crash occurs, it creates a bear market (when prices drop 20% or more from their highs to hit new lows), and it drains capital out of businesses.

 Crashes occur when there is a prolonged period of rising stock prices, price earning ratios exceed long-term averages, and there is excessive use of margin debt by market participants.

 The following are some of the things that characterize an economic collapse:

 1. Rising interest rates

-During periods of economic collapse, interest rates peak to abnormally high levels, and it limits the amount of money that is available for investors to invest.
-High interest rates hinder economic growth since investors, corporations, and government find it costly to service existing debt obligations and take out new loans due to the high cost of capital.
+During periods of economic collapse, interest rates peak at abnormally high levels, and it limits the amount of money that is available for investors to invest.
+High interest rates hinder economic growth since investors, corporations, and the government find it costly to service existing debt obligations and take out new loans due to the high cost of capital.

 When a major company declares its inability to finance its debt obligations and resorts to disposing of its assets to pay creditors, investors lose confidence in the company and will be hesitant to trade their money during periods of financial distress.

 2. Sovereign debt crisis